 Bill is an Australian Day Ambassador to Victoria.

 Trevor Budge is the Manager Regional Sustainable Development at the City of Greater Bendigo.
 He is an Adjunct Associate Professor in the Community Planning and Development Program at the Bendigo campus of La Trobe University.
 He is a former State President of the Planning Institute of Australia, and is a Life Fellow and has a National Lifetime Achievement Award from the Institute.
 He became a Member (AM) in the General Division of the Order of Australia in June 2011 for service to town planning, particularly the development of regional and rural communities in Victoria, and to education.

 He was a Ministerial appointee for six years of the Victorian Catchment Management Council and a founding Board member on the Victoria Walks Board.
 He has worked extensively for state, regional and local government, conducted his own consulting business for 16 years and for 12 years taught at RMIT and La Trobe universities in planning and community development.

 Jennifer Cunich has over 30 years’ experience in the business and property sectors.
 As the Chief Executive of the Australian Institute of Architects during 2016 – 2018 she represented over 11,000 architects across the country.
 She previously worked at the Property Council of Australia, first as the ACT Executive Director and from 2002 to 2016 as the Executive Director at the Victorian Division.

-Jennifer is one of Australia’s most experienced property lobbyists and is a champion of promoting women and broader diversity across businesses and industry.
-She has held positions on the Property Council Executive Committee, the Women’s Property Initiatives Board, the Building Advisory Council and the Building Industry Consultative Council.
+Jennifer is one of Australia’s most experienced property lobbyists and business manager.
+Jennifer is a champion of promoting women and broader diversity across businesses and industry.
+She has held positions on the Property Council Executive Committee, the Women’s Property Initiatives Board, the Victorian Building Advisory Council and the Victorian Building Industry Consultative Council.